hashgraph/hedera-sdk-js/README.md

 that contains both existing modifications as well as new modifications.
 If you run into this and don't know how to proceed, don't be afraid to ask for help.

+### DISCLAIMER

+This project is actively under development and not recommended for production use.
+Join the [Hedera discord](https://hedera.com/discord) for the latest updates and announcements.

 ### LICENSE

 Copyright 2019 Hedera Hashgraph LLC